-In sex, the shifting interplay of pacing, pressure, intensity, zeal, invitation, coaxing, teasing, responding, meeting, gratifying, pausing, continuing, etc., can allow the enjoyment of the game to continue indefinitely.
+In sex, the shifting interplay of pacing, pressure, intensity, zeal, inviting, coaxing, teasing, responding, meeting, gratifying, pausing, etc., can allow the enjoyment of the game to continue indefinitely.

 One thread running through all of it to take notice of, one particular nuance: pleasure that cultivates desire instead of ending it.

 Are you enjoying this post so far?
 If so, grab my FREE e-book on exquisite pacing for great sex.
 Click the button below to get it instantly!

 Imagine that you have a plate of delicious food, your partner’s favorite meal, and you’re feeding them.

 You decide which flavor is next, and how big a portion.
 You savor each mouthful with them, raise the fork as they swallow, and reach their mouth just as they open to receive the next bite.

 Let the fork be just a bit more leisurely in making its way to their mouth.
 Let there be a sense of anticipation.
 Allow them to want the next bite before it arrives.

 As you enjoy the meal vicariously with them, notice, too, how they lean forward slightly to meet the next bite, to take it.
 Follow their gaze as the fork moves.

 Let every bite be its own complete cycle of anticipation, desire, receipt, savoring, completion, and readiness.

 Let every bite be hungered for before it’s delivered.